 You are welcome to meet with your consultant using your desktop, laptop, or smartphone.
 If you plan to use a smartphone, you’ll need to download the free Google Hangouts Meet app.

 You will still book your appointments the same way using the link at the end of this page.
-When booking the appointment, the location will be “UWC Online appointment through Google Meet.”
+When booking the appointment, make sure you choose “online/remote” as the appointment type.

 We will send you instructions via email 10-15 minutes before your appointment about how to connect with your consultant.